SenseLabTUC/guidance_uart/README.md

 git clone this
 cd .. && catkin_make
 ```
 2. Execution with $roslaunch, by specifying your UART connection port.
+(Must provide ROOT privileges)

 For example,